g4rb4g3/ABRPTransmitterCompanion/README.md

 Getting started:<br />
 Simply insert the IP address ABRPTransmitter is showing on your cars headunit and your token.
 Finally press send.<br />
+Make sure your smartphone and your car are on the same WiFi.
 ![Screenshot](doc/screenshot.png)

 If you like my work I'd be happy if you buy me a coffee.
 Thanks!<br />